mursisoy/speech-recog-ulpdsp/matlab/README.md

 Matlab Study Case
 -----------------

-In this matlab script we try to find the best algorithm to recognize the speech for a well known poblation.
+In these matlab scripts we try to find the best algorithm to distiguish voice commands from our pool of speakers.